 Since starting to make use of my cane again in 2015, my confidence has grown in using it.
 I can’t deny that I still get the occasional flutter of anxiety and self-consciousness when using it but that is very rare compared to what it used to be.
 If I go out independently then I’ll use my cane to navigate my surroundings and feel no shame in doing that.
 No one should feel ashamed to use a mobility aid, I’ve definitely learned that over the past couple of years.
 If it helps you in some way then why not embrace it rather than feeling ashamed or embarrassed by it?

-Of course, not everyone is going to be accepting or understanding of the cane, what it means for us blind/VI people and how it helps us and I do get the odd funny look when I go out and about but if my cane allows me to gain independence, those looks and judgements don’t matter to me.
+Of course, not everyone is going to be accepting or understanding of the cane, what it means for us blind/VI people and how it helps us and I do get the odd funny look when I go out and about but I can’t see those people staring anyway so why should I be phased by it?
+If my cane allows me to gain independence, those looks and judgements don’t matter to me.